moneroguides/1x03-using-moneo-as-money/script.md

 In order to use Monero we need a specialised piece of software called a wallet.
 This software is the interface between us and the Monero network.

 As with all software, there are a few options to choose from.
 Which wallet is right for you depends on a few factors including which piece of hardware you are using.
-A nice list of available wallets can be found on the [Get Monero](https://www.getmonero.org/downloads) website.
+A nice list of available wallets can be found on the [GetMonero](https://www.getmonero.org/downloads) website.

-To start with we're going to look at Feather wallet, the downloads for which can be found on the [official site](https://featherwallet.org/download/) and the [git page](https://git.featherwallet.org/feather/feather).
+In this video we're going to be looking at Feather wallet, the downloads for which can be found on the [official site](https://featherwallet.org/download/) and the [git page](https://git.featherwallet.org/feather/feather).

-If you've been following this series from the beginning please now download and verify the wallet for your OS.
+If you've been following this series from the beginning please go ahead; download and verify the wallet for your OS.
 If you've arrived directly to this video.
 Please take a look at the first video in this series entitled "Importing public keys and verifying hashes".

 ### CONNECTING TO THE MONERO NETWORK

 If you're a windows user you should have now installed feather wallet and it should be ready to go.
-If you're a linux user, you may find that you have to grant permission for either the appimage or executable to be used.
+If you're a linux user, you may find that you have to grant permission for either the appimage or executable.

 Open a terminal window and navigate to the folder containing the file.
 Next, type `sudo chmod +x f` and use 'TAB' to complete the line.
 Next type `./f` once again complete the line using 'TAB' and then hit 'enter'.